 I’ve been writing for as long as I can remember.
-The pen has always been my sword.
-My father presided over a publishing company, my grandmother was a prolific writer, and my aunt a published author.
-My Dad used to sit me on his lap and read to me.
+My pen is my sword.
+I come from a family of writers.
+My father used to sit me on his lap and read to me.
 My mother taught me the value of writing at a young age to express gratitude to family members for visiting or sending gifts or simply to send updates about my life and ask about theirs.
 I must have exchanged hundreds of letters with my grandparents.
 My dear grandmother once told me, “Don’t be afraid.”
 I never forgot those words so I never held back.
 I was always writing — diaries, poems, songs, and gratitude journals.
 I never had any formal training in it nor proclaimed to have any particular skill — only to believe in it as a useful means to affect change.
 I still write today.
 I’ve never stopped.
 Until now.

 A few months ago, I started writing a story entitled “If Ducks and Geese Could Speak” on the heels of working on legislation to ban the production and sale of foie gras in Florida.
 I intended for it to be another installment in a series of articles I’ve written that present the view of the animals from inside the confining chambers where they live and die, enduring cruelty that is both unthinkable and unbearable in nature.